 Did you just sell all your old furniture and have a huge yard sale before moving out of your old place and into a new one with your spouse?
 Married couples can also save on Homeowners or Renters Insurance if they’re moving from two homes into one.
 Once you’re moved in together, you can drop one policy and keep the other.
 Then, you’ll both be protected under one policy.
-Not only do you get to split the cost of groceries and new house decorations, but you’ll save on your home’s insurance policy, too!
+Not only do you get to split the cost of rent, groceries and new decorations, but you’ll save on your home’s insurance policy, too!
 What a great way to take advantage of marriage savings.
 Can you think of any other costs you’ll reduce by moving into one home?
 Just keep reading!

-You can even save on Life Insurance plans once you’re married because insurance companies sometimes drop premiums for married couples.
+You can also save on Life Insurance when you’re married.
+In fact, some insurance companies drop premiums for married couples.
 You can consolidate your Life Insurance cost if you and your spouse were previously under separate policies.
 Another way you can cut your insurance cost is by choosing the better of your separate Health Insurance plans or switching to a family plan if applicable.

 If you and your partner are renting your home, you can also split the cost of rent each month.
 If you own the home you move into with your partner, you’ll only have to pay property tax for one home instead of two.
 You can use the money you save from splitting or consolidating those costs for other expenditures.
 Now is the time to save up for your much-anticipated honeymoon or much-needed couple getaway.

 Receive Tax Deductions